quadeare/pam-mysql/README.md

 Pam-mysql seems to be unmaintained, so i decided to provide some fixes.

-  - Memory leak error | Fix
+  - Memory leak error | Fixed
-  - SHA1 and MD5 encryption | Fix
+  - SHA1 and MD5 encryption | Fixed

 ## Compilation